Coder-Dojo-Noosa/calculator/README.md

 # calculator
-this is a calculator made in python
+this is a calculator made in python download file then open it to use a calculator :P